railsgirls/guides.railsgirls.com/_posts/2014-02-25-shellycloud.markdown

 ## Initialize your git repository

 You should now commit the changes to your git repository.
-If you haven't initialized one yet, take a look at this [Github Rails Girls guide](http://guides.railsgirls.com/github/) or use the [Github's docs](https://help.github.com/articles/set-up-git) directly.
+If you haven't initialized one yet, take a look at this [GitHub Rails Girls guide](http://guides.railsgirls.com/github/) or use the [GitHub's docs](https://help.github.com/articles/set-up-git) directly.

 When your repo is all set, use `git commit` to save your changes.